Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • posture (bending forward or leaning backward)

-• friction coefficient (amount of friction or grip between floors and shoes)
+• friction coefficient (amount of friction or grip between floors and shoes, as well as between the loand and the ground)

 • duration and distance of push or pull

-Tables 1 and 2 contain the upper force limits for horizontal and vertical pushing and pulling.
-They indicate the amount of force that a worker can exert safely.
+Tables 1 and 2 contain the upper force limits for a variety of pushing and pulling tasks.
+They indicate the amount of force that a worker should exert.
 It is important to be aware that the forces in the tables are not the same as the weight of objects being pushed and pulled.
-This means that we cannot use these upper force limits as recommendations for weight limits that can be pushed or pulled in the workplace.
+This difference means that we cannot use these upper force limits as recommendations for weight limits that can be pushed or pulled in the workplace.
 Only trained personnel using special equipment can measure the forces exerted by a worker.

 What are the force limits for horizontal pushing and pulling?